influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 EXPLAIN ANALYZE supports the following iterator types:

-- `create_iterator` node represents work done by the local influxd instance --a complex composition of nested iterators combined and merged to produce the final query output.
+- `create_iterator` node represents work done by the local influxd instance──a complex composition of nested iterators combined and merged to produce the final query output.
 - (InfluxDB Enterprise only) `remote_iterator` node represents work done on remote machines.

 For more information about iterators, see [Understanding iterators](#understanding-iterators).